percona/pmm-doc/docs/setting-up/server/docker.md

 <!-- thanks: https://gist.github.com/paskal -->

+> With this approach, data is stored in a volume, not in a `pmm-data` container.

-1. (Optional) If running both PMM Server and PMM Client via docker compose, use an [overlay network][DOCKER_OVERLAY] with Docker swarm to allow network connections with container names rather than IP addresses.
+1. If running PMM Server and PMM Client on separate Docker daemons, use an [overlay network][DOCKER_OVERLAY] with Docker swarm to allow network connections with container names rather than IP addresses.

     ```sh
     docker swarm init
     ```

-    The output displays a `docker swarm join ...`command.
+    The output displays a `docker swarm join --token ...`command.

     Copy it and run it in a terminal on the PMM Client host to connect it to the swarm.
 (See [Run PMM Client with Docker compose][PMMC_COMPOSE].)
+When done, on the PMM Server host, check the PMM Client hostname is listed as a member of the swarm:

+    ```sh
+    docker node ls --filter role=worker
+    ```

 2. Copy and paste this text into a file called `docker-compose.yml`.